 All the visual evidence needed is here

 Again, even the official release of the latest version of QGIS for Mac OS X from the QGIS web site does not properly display JPEG2000 images.
 Surely QGIS has to fix that problem!?

 Have you downloaded any of the 5 sample JP2 images, that I was asked to create and make available for testing, and that clearly show QGIS failures since version 0.8.0?

 #7 Updated by coatman - over 15 years ago

 I would say no because there are two independent problems:

 #3905 QGIS does not properly display JPEG2000 images when it relies upon the JasPer code, even though the JasPer code works fine by itself

 #3906 QGIS does not properly display JPEG2000 images when it relies upon the Kakadu code, even though the Kakadu code works fine by itself, and QGIS version 0.8.0 properly displayed JPEG2000 images using both JasPer and Kakadu.
 Fixing one of these problems does nothing to contribute to a fix to the other problem.

-#8 Updated by Tim Sutton about 12 years ago
+#8 Updated by Tim Sutton over 15 years ago

 I have added a regression test for this ticket to the unit testing framework - regression992 (commit .
 I used the cmyk test image from your (Greg Coats) web site as the basis for the test.
 The test passes successfully for me on Ubuntu.
 I will ask William to test on Mac and see if it passes ok for him - or Greg if you are building from source on mac it would be great if you can verify it is still failing.